-\ The box contents above are for reference only and the actual items shall depend on the product package you obtain.
+The box contents above are for reference only and the actual items shall depend on the product package you obtain.
+The box contents are subject to change without notice.

-GA-F2A58M-DS2 Motherboard Block Diagram
+GA-F2A58M-S1 Motherboard Block Diagram

 For detailed product information/limitation(s), refer to "1-2 Product Specifications."